MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 \subsection{MaskSDM}

-Traditional SDMs aim to predict the likelihood of observing a species in a given location, based on a predefined and fixed set of input variables, also referred to as predictors or covariates, denoted as $F = \{x_1, x_2, \ldots, x_M\}$ \citep{valavi2021modelling}.
+Traditional SDMs aim to predict the likelihood of observing a species in a given location, based on a predefined and fixed set of input variables, denoted as $F = \{x_1, x_2, \ldots, x_M\}$ \citep{valavi2022predictive}.
 Each predictor $x_i$ represents an environmental variable or another factor hypothesized to influence species distributions.
-They can encompass various data types, including commonly used tabular data \citep{valavi2021modelling}, but also more complex data types, such as satellite imagery \citep{gillespie2024deep, dollinger2024sat}, climatic time series \citep{picek2024geoplant}, or even textual descriptions of the location \citep{cheng2023teaw}.
+They can encompass various data types, including commonly used tabular data \citep{valavi2022predictive}, but also more complex data types, such as satellite imagery \citep{gillespie2024deep, dollinger2024sat}, climatic time series \citep{picek2024geoplant}, or even textual descriptions of the location \citep{cheng2023teaw}.
 SDMs are trained to relate these predictors $F$ to sparse species occurrence data.

-Fixing a rigid set of input features, however, represents a critical limitation for the broad ecological applications of SDMs, assuming that predictors are consistently available across all locations and that each predictor has an equivalent impact on the distribution of all species considered.
-To address this drawback, we propose a novel method designed to predict the presence of species using any subset $S \subseteq F$ of variables that are available at the given location and are deemed relevant for the particular species and application of interest.
+To address the limitations associated with a fixed set of predictors, we propose a novel method designed to predict the presence of species using any subset $S \subseteq F$ of variables that are available at the given location and are deemed relevant for the particular species and application of interest.
 MaskSDM leverages masked data modeling to learn species distributions in a supervised manner.
 This is done by randomly masking input variables during training, forcing the model to learn the distribution despite missing variables.
 This approach enables the model to adaptively handle varying subsets of predictors during both training and inference.
-The overall approach of MaskSDM is illustrated in Figure \ref{fig:architecture_overview} and described in detail below.
+The overall approach of MaskSDM is illustrated in Fig. \ref{fig:architecture_overview} and described in detail below.